mph-/lcapy/doc/netlists.rst

    ⎝R₁      R₁  ⎠

-The `V` and `I` attributes provide the voltage and current as a superposition in the transform domains.
-For example,
+The `V` and `I` attributes provide the voltage and current as a superposition in the transform domains, for example,

    >>> cct.V1.V
    ⎧   1⎫